-According to Wine Intelligence Ltd., the total wine drinking population in the U.S. increased to a record high of 118 million, an increase of 8 million people drinking wine at least once a year compared with 2015.
-However, the number of consumers drinking wine at least once a month declined by 11 million.
-Wine Intelligence reports this trend is driven by 21-34 year olds who are moderating consumption and switching to other beverages yet finds Millennials who are remaining as regular wine drinkers say they are "more highly involved, adventurous and higher spending wine drinkers than more mature consumers".
-According to the Wine Market Council, of U.S. wine consumers in 2019, 56% were female and 44% male with 33% of consumers drinking wine more than once a week according to the Wine Marketing Council.
+According to Wine Intelligence Ltd., the total wine drinking population in the U.S. increased to a record high of 118 million in 2019, an increase of 8 million people drinking wine at least once a year compared with 2015.
+However, the number of consumers drinking wine at least once a month declined by 11 million over that same time period.
+Wine Intelligence reports this trend is driven by 21-34 year old's who are moderating consumption and switching to other beverages yet Wine Intelligence found that Millennials who are remaining as regular wine drinkers say they are "more highly involved, adventurous and higher spending wine drinkers than more mature consumers".
+According to the Wine Market Council, of U.S. wine consumers in 2019, 56% were female and 44% male with 33% of consumers drinking wine more than once a week.
 Domestic wine accounted for 66.9% of U.S. sales in 2019 according to Wines & Vines Analytics Report.
 The five most popular wines in 2019 were chardonnay, cabernet sauvignon, red blends, pinot gris and pinot noir, according to Nielsen.

 In 2018, off-premise sales accounted for roughly 81% of the U.S. market with an average bottle price of \$10 according to Nielsen.
-Direct to consumer (DTC) sales continue to be a fast growing channel in the U.S. market, but still a small percentage of overall volume representing less than 2% of the U.S. volume in 2018, such sales increased by 12% in 2018 from 2017 according to Wines & Vines Analytics.
+Although direct to consumer (DTC) sales continue to be a fast growing channel in the U.S. market, increasing by 12% in 2018 from 2017 according to Wines & Vines Analytics, DTC sales constituted only a small percentage of overall sales volume representing less than 2% of the total sales volume in the United States in 2018.